 What makes someone kill?
-Such is the million dollar question of Mary Harron’s film, adapted from Bret Easton Ellis’ 1991 novel and starring Christian Bale as the wealthy investment banker slash serial killer Patrick Bateman.
-In case you’ve forgotten, the movie also stars Reese Witherspoon, Justin Theroux, and Justin Theroux’s giant cellphone.
+Such is the million-dollar question of Mary Harron’s film, adapted from Bret Easton Ellis’s 1991 novel and starring Christian Bale as the wealthy investment banker slash serial killer Patrick Bateman.
+In case you’ve forgotten, the movie also stars Reese Witherspoon, Justin Theroux, and Justin Theroux’s giant cell phone.

-Leatherface’s kills in this film are not for the faint of heart, but if you think about it, they’re all pretty ridiculous—and not all of them are executed with his famed chainsaw.
-The group of friends who stumble upon this family of cannibals really shouldn’t have picked up that hitchhiker in the first place.
+Leatherface’s kills in this film are not for the faint of heart, but if you think about it, they’re all pretty ridiculous—and not all of them are executed with his famed chain saw.
+The group of friends that stumbles upon this family of cannibals really shouldn’t have picked up that hitchhiker in the first place.
 It’s basically the first rule of horror!

 There aren’t a lot of alien-themed titles in this list, but Sigourney Weaver’s first film as Warrant Officer Ripley is arguably the best in the franchise.
 Maybe it’s her badass attitude, how she makes holding a gun look effortless, or that cute cat who somehow makes it to the very end.

-If you think your family vacations are the stuff of nightmares, Us follows a family vacation where evil, murderous doppelgangers start appearing.
-Us is Jordan Peele's second feature film and it stars Lupita Nyong'o, so you know you're in good hands.
+If you think your family vacations are the stuff of nightmares, Us follows a family vacation where evil, murderous doppelgängers start appearing.
+Us is Jordan Peele’s second feature film and stars Lupita Nyong’o, so you know you’re in good hands.

-This French-Belgian film follows a vegetarian freshman taste raw meet for the first time during a veterinary school hazing that leaves her with a taste for flesh.
+This French-Belgian film follows a vegetarian freshman tasting raw meat for the first time during a veterinary school hazing that leaves her with a taste for flesh.
 On the one hand, this is a brilliant coming-of-age flick that boldly tackles female sexuality.
-On the other hand, it's so gross that people literally passed out watching it in movie theaters — so approach with caution.
+On the other hand, it’s so gross that people literally passed out watching it in movie theaters—so approach with caution.

 You Might Also Like